 * packed some bottled water and granola bars in the trunk (so you won’t be tempted to eat them all)

-You should have enough of a plan that you can tell your hosts which day you'll arrive on their doorstep or make hotel reservations, but don't schedule yourself too tightly.
+You should have enough of a plan that you can tell your hosts which day you’ll arrive on their doorstep or make hotel reservations, but don’t schedule yourself too tightly.
 I like to limit driving to six hours a day and stop about every two hours to stretch and explore.
+I use Google calendar to plan my trips and then share the calendar with my guy and my parents.

 3. Stay healthy